-In the FCA, where the majority of antitrust proceedings will be commenced, security for costs may be sought under the FCRs.
+Security for costs may be sought under the FCRs.
 The court must consider the following factors:

 The authorities have provided guidance for the making of an application for security for costs to the following effect:

-In practice an order that security be paid requires the payment of a sum into court, or into a solicitors' trust account, pending the outcome of the dispute.
+In practice, an order that security be paid requires the payment of a sum into court, or into a solicitors' trust account, pending the outcome of the dispute.
 Applications for additional security for costs may also be made.

-Judgments of a single judge of the FCA, whether interlocutory or final, may be appealed to the Full Court of the Federal Court (three or more Judges sitting together) on questions of law.
+Judgments of a single judge of the FCA, whether interlocutory or final, may be appealed to the Full Court of the Federal Court (three or more judges sitting together) on questions of law.

-Judgments of State or Territory courts may be appealed, including to State or Territory Supreme Courts or Courts of Appeal, on questions of law.
-An appeal from a State or Territory Supreme Court to a Court of Appeal is possible, provided the relevant Court of Appeal grants permission to appeal.
+Judgments of state or territory courts may be appealed, including to state or territory Supreme Courts or Courts of Appeal, on questions of law.
+An appeal from a state or territory Supreme Court to a Court of Appeal is possible, provided the relevant Court of Appeal grants permission to appeal.

-Judgments of the FCA or a State or Territory Court of Appeal may be appealed to the High Court of Australia (HCA), provided the HCA grants special leave to appeal.
+Judgments of the FCA or a state or territory Court of Appeal may be appealed to the High Court of Australia (HCA), provided the HCA grants special leave to appeal.

 The HCA must have regard to the following criteria when deciding whether to grant special leave to appeal: